-Stockton is a city located in California.
+Stockton is a city located in the state of California.
 It is part of San Joaquin County in the San Joaquin Valley region.
 It also serves as the county seat.
 The city was founded in 1849 and since its founding has expanded and added to its population.
-What’s notable about Stockton is it was the state’s first city to have a name that did not have Native American or Spanish origins.
-Estimates put the city’s population at 307,072, making it the largest city in the country, the 13th largest in the state, and the 63rd largest in the nation by population.
+What’s notable about the city of Stockton is that it was the state’s first city to have a name that did not have Native American or Spanish origins.

 Stockton grew during the Gold Rush as a river port and was also a hub for transportation to the various gold settlements in the San Joaquin Valley.
 The city’s population continued to grow into the 1850s as Chinese immigrants made their way over.
 They worked for the railroad companies and land reclamation projects after leaving China due to economic and political unrest.
 What’s interesting to note, however, is that the immigrants were prohibited from purchasing property, and only during the 1960s were American-born Chinese residents allowed to own buildings and property.